aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/preserve-single-quote-prefix-of-cell-value-or-range/_index.md

             // Print information about StyleFlag.QuotePrefix property
             outputLines.push("");
-            outputLines.push("When StyleFlag.QuotePrefix is False, it means, do not update the value of Cell.Style.QuotePrefix.");
+            outputLines.push("When StyleFlag.QuotePrefix is false, it means do not update the value of Cell.Style.QuotePrefix.");
-            outputLines.push("Similarly, when StyleFlag.QuotePrefix is True, it means, update the value of Cell.Style.QuotePrefix.");
+            outputLines.push("Similarly, when StyleFlag.QuotePrefix is true, it means update the value of Cell.Style.QuotePrefix.");
             outputLines.push("");

             // Create an empty style
             st = wb.createStyle();

-            // Create style flag - set StyleFlag.QuotePrefix as false
+            // Create style flag – set StyleFlag.QuotePrefix to false
-            // It means, we do not want to update the Style.QuotePrefix property of cell A1's style. let flag = new AsposeCells.StyleFlag();
+            // It means we do not want to update the Style.QuotePrefix property of cell A1's style. let flag = new AsposeCells.StyleFlag();
             flag.quotePrefix = false;